TeachBooks/Sphinx-Grasple-public/README.md

 This package contains a [Sphinx](http://www.sphinx-doc.org/en/master/) extension for inserting Grasple exercises into a Jupyter book as an iframe.

+This package is a continuation of the package https://github.com/dbalague/sphinx-grasple/.

 ## Get started

 To get started with `sphinx-grasple`, first add it as a submodule to .gitmodules